 - C. Paid release time shall be available to all Employees (including those employed in University Health Services) attending the initial assessment session when a mutually convenient time has been pre-arranged with a supervisor or department chair.
-When additional sessions are desired or when an individual wishes to attend an assessment session without the knowledge of their department, the individual may schedule the meeting on their own time or may request the use of PTO and/or accrued vacation time. - D. When Employees are impacted by significant trauma and critical incidents in the workplace, the Employer will endeavor to provide stress debriefings and other support and counseling as described above available on a timely basis, which may include during work time for those that have faced a traumatic event in the workplace.
+When additional sessions are desired or when an individual wishes to attend an assessment session without the knowledge of their department, the individual may schedule the meeting on their own time or may request the use of PTO and/or accrued vacation time. - D. When Employees are impacted by any trauma event or critical incidents in the workplace, the Employer will endeavor to provide stress debriefings and other support and counseling as described above available on a timely basis, which may occur during work time for those that have faced a traumatic event in the workplace.
+If the sessions occur during working hours of the affected employee, the employee shall suffer no loss time to attend the sessions.
+No additional compensation will be granted if the sessions occur at a time the employee is not scheduled to work, and the employee chooses to attend the session.